Regional planning directions

 We wish to pay respect to their Elders – past, present and emerging, and acknowledge the important role First Nations people continue to play within the Sunshine Coast community.

 The following Terms and Conditions govern the use of the Have your Say site (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Sunshine Coast Council.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Sunshine Coast Council.

 What are the conditions with a user’s account?